Electricity Prices

 How do renewables like wind and solar affect electricity prices?

-To date, renewables make up a small, but growing percentage of the overall electricity mix in the region.
-Over the long-term, Maine must continue to diversity its energy supply with renewable energy—and in 2019 with bipartisan support, the legislature committed Maine to a path to achieve 80% renewable energy by 2030.
+To date, renewable energy makes up a small, but growing percentage of the overall electricity mix in the region.
+Maine must continue to diversity its energy supply with renewable energy.
+In 2019 with bipartisan support, the legislature committed Maine to a path to reach 80% renewable energy by 2030.
+A recent report found that Maine’s renewable portfolio standard, or the portion of electricity sold in Maine generated from renewable sources, has saved Maine ratepayers more than $21 million annually in net electricity costs by suppressing prices in the regional electricity market, while supporting more than $100 million in direct investment and approximately $900 million in operations and maintenance spending.